alexs2112/University-Notes/GRST357/07 - Juvenal, Satire 3.md

  5. Satires 13-16
  - The books are formed as scrolls, more convenient this way
  - Satire 16 is incompletely preserved
+ - Given a farm due to popularity around satire 10, begines moralizing and becoming more abstract/philosophical

 ### What is Satire?
  - A genre  of literature in which vices, follies, abuses, and shortcomings are held up to ridicule, usually through exaggeration and overstatement